 We now examine the differing effect of privatization methods on firm performance, by estimating Equation (3) on the sample of all privatized firms.
 In the first two columns of Table 11 the interaction between MBO and the Post dummy is significantly positive for both measures of performance (at the 1% level).
 The coefficient on the Post dummy itself is not significant, suggesting privatization methods other than MBOs do not improve performance.
-In columns (3) and (4), we add firm fixed effects.
-The coefficient on MBO\Post remains positive and significant.
+In columns (3) and (4) of the table, we add firm fixed effects.
+The coefficient on MBOPost remains positive and significant.
 The results are economically significant.
 The point estimate is -0.044 in column (3), implying that, all else equal, MBOs outperform non-MBOs by 4.4% in ROA and by close to 6000 RMB, or roughly 750 USD, in earnings per employee per year.

 In columns (5) and (6) of Table 11, when we add an interaction between Direct Sales to Outsiders and Post, it is not significantly different from zero, suggesting direct sales to outsiders do not improve performance.
-This result is consistent with state control and a general lack of restructuring measures in this kind of privatization.
+This result is fully consistent with our earlier findings about the state control and a general lack of restructuring measures in this kind of privatization program in China.
 Finally, the Post dummy itself is insignificant, suggesting that there is generally not any change in performance for non-MBOs.